balderdashy/sails-docs/getting-started/NewToNode.md

 # New to [Node.js](https://soundcloud.com/marak/marak-the-node-js-rap)?
-Thats okay!
+That's okay!
 We'll get you pointed in the right direction.

 Per [nodejs.org](http://nodejs.org):